dataclay/jwplatform-api/README.md

 # JW Platform API

-This is a simple wrapper for NodeJS around the [JW Platform API](http://apidocs.jwplayer.com/) to make api calls easier.
+A simple wrapper for NodeJS around the [JW Platform API](http://apidocs.jwplayer.com/) to make api calls easier.

+This is a forked repository with [the original repository](https://github.com/tmont/jwplatform-api) owned and maintained by [tmont](https://github.com/tmont).
+Unfortunately, the code in the original repository has not been maintained for over 4 years.
+JW Platform is one of the easiest, most intuitive, platforms to use for distributing streaming video content.
+Therefore, Dataclay has decided to maintain a fork of [tmont's](https://github.com/tmont) original contribution.

 ## Installation

 `npm install jwplatform-api`

 ## Usage
-Creating a new jwPlatform API object:
+Creating a new JW Platform API object:

 ```javascript
 var jwPlatform = require('jwplatform-api');